TheNathannator/PlasticBand/Docs/Instruments/6-Fret Guitar/Xbox One.md

 - Vendor/product ID: `1430:079B`
 - Interface GUIDs:
-  - `FD12FDD9-8E73-47C7-A231-96268C38009A` (Primary)
+  - `FD12FDD9-8E73-47C7-A231-96268C38009A` (Preferred)
-  - `082E402C-07DF-45E1-A5AB-A3127AF197B5` (Gamepad)
+  - `082E402C-07DF-45E1-A5AB-A3127AF197B5` (`Microsoft.Xbox.Input.IGamepad`)
-  - `B8F31FE7-7386-40E9-A9F8-2F21263ACFB7` (Navigation)
+  - `B8F31FE7-7386-40E9-A9F8-2F21263ACFB7` (`Windows.Xbox.Input.INavigationController`)
-  - `9776FF56-9BFD-4581-AD45-B645BBA526D6` (Input device)
+  - `9776FF56-9BFD-4581-AD45-B645BBA526D6` (`Windows.Xbox.Input.IController`)
 - Class strings:
-  - `Activision.Xbox.Input.GH7` (Primary)
+  - `Activision.Xbox.Input.GH7` (Preferred)
   - `Windows.Xbox.Input.Gamepad`
   - `Windows.Xbox.Input.NavigationController`

-## Input Command Info
+## Inbound Message Info

-### Command ID `0x20`: Standard Input State
+### Message ID `0x20`: Standard Input State

-This command is the standard input report that the Xbox expects and uses for menu navigation.
+This message is the standard input report that the Xbox expects and uses for menu navigation.
 This gets sent whenever the state of an input that is used for menu navigation changes, such as the frets (excluding White 2 and 3) and strumbar.

 Length: 14 bytes